orijit92/Spotify-Hit-Predictor/README.md

 2010s, 2000s and 1990s |	14.9%
 2010s,2000s, 90s and 80s |	16.51 %

-We can notice that when considering the 80s, a lot of noise and confusion was added to the model, losing prediction power.
-So, I consider utilizing only the data conformed from the 90s, 2000s, and 2010s.
+We can notice that when considering the data in the 80s, a lot of noise and confusion was added to the model, losing prediction power.
+So, I considered utilizing only the data from the 90s, 2000s, and 2010s. (least OOB error)

-As for the next step, I searched for a proper number of trees to consider.
+As for the next step, I tried to fix the number of trees that would best suit the model.
 To do so, I plotted the Out-of-Bag errors by the number of trees considered in the model.
 As we can see in FIG1.
-500 trees look to be a good number of trees since the errors are not decreasing anymore in a meaningful way, it looks like by 500 trees we are already observing convergence.
+500 trees looks to be a good number of trees since the error is not decreasing anymore.
+It seems that by 500 trees, we are already observing convergence.

 Then, we search for the optimal number of variables to consider at each split.